Lilo and Stitch - Spaceship Escape Clip

 Where to Watch The Belle of 14th Street (1967)

-Want to watch 'The Belle of 14th Street' on your TV, phone, or tablet?
-Discovering a streaming service to buy, rent, download, or watch the Joe Layton-directed movie via subscription can be a challenge, so we here at Moviefone want to take the pressure off.
+Thinking about watching 'The Belle of 14th Street' from the comfort of your living room?
+Finding a streaming service to buy, rent, download, or watch the Joe Layton-directed movie via subscription can be a huge pain, so we here at Moviefone want to do right by you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Belle of 14th Street' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'The Belle of 14th Street' right now, here are some finer points about the CBS Studios music flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Belle of 14th Street' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'The Belle of 14th Street' right now, here are some particulars about the CBS Studios music flick.

-Curious to know what the movie's about?
+Thinking about what happens in this film?
 Here's the plot: "Her first television special to feature guest-stars, The Belle of 14th Street celebrates, in ways both comedic and heartfelt, "The Golden Age of Song".
 A marvelous showcase for such evergreens as Sophie Tucker's "Some Of These Days", "How About Me" (written by "a young new talent" Irving Berlin), the poignant "I'm Always Chasing Rainbows", and the sublime "My Buddy" - all classics of the vaudeville era, reinvented by "the greatest star" of our time." .